pastagang/pastagang/london/learn/readme.md

 ## Tips

 - In live coding, mistakes are embraced and encouraged and normal.
 They happen all the time during live sets and it's totally okay.
 Don't be afraid of making mistakes.
 - There are no stupid questions.
 Questions are great and live coders love answering them.
 And it helps the community if you ask them.
+- You don't need to learn everything to make good stuff.
+Learn like 4 or 5 tricks, and then play with them together in different combinations.
+That's enough to do a load of interesting stuff!
+You can learn some more stuff later if you like but you don't gotta know much to make good music/visuals!

 WELCOME TO THE LIVE CODING WORLD